with Americans and Canadians

 Voyageur, a Canadian citizen, is not just picking on Canadians.

 His focus is on anyone who does not appropriately tip.

 If you are fortunate enough to be able to afford

 to travel the world—if you have the resources to be able to

 relax on beaches in Hawaii—you, regardless of your country of

-origin, should be able to find enough money to tip the lowly paid
+origin and its high taxes and weakness of its currency, should be able to find enough money to tip the lowly paid

 people who serve you.